"If you truly do hail from the realm men once called Hell, when you return there, tell your kindred it was Sanguinius who threw you back!"

 - It gets better.
 While the Emperor's paranoia and arrogance hand him the Idiot Ball on various occasions afterwards, here he's in perfect Magnificent Bastard form.
 He knows, by prescience, that many technically-oriented people will come to Mars in the millennia to come.
 So he binds the Void Dragon there, in a place few will go, just constricted enough that its technology-focused influence will inspire great works of engineering and seed the idea of a Machine-God without enough contact to make the resulting Machine Cult actually loyal to the Void Dragon.

 - Another thing to remember is that fans will try to take away some of the awesome of the victory by pointing out that the Emperor, beloved by all, only defeated a shard of the Void Dragon after it had been hit with several shots from a few Blackstone Fortresses, and that the only way to normally do this is to throw so much firepower at the C'Tan that its necrodermis shell breaks apart, causing a massive explosion that kills whoever destroys the C'Tan.
+(Except those fans are wrong, even after the C'tan shard retcon.
+The Void Dragon was forced into hibernation BEFORE his brethren got sharded.
+St. George aka the Emperor did indeed battle the Star God at the height of its power!)
 Those are retcons which came after the book was written.
 As far as Warhammer 40,000 canon was concerned, when Mechanicum was written, the Emperor of Mankind fully defeated a C'Tan star god by himself without destroying half the planet.

 - "Tempestus goes to war."

 - To provide some context: This is said after Princeps Cavalerio literally curb stomps a Warhound Titan, using the First God Machine of the Legio Tempestus.